richmondu/libfaceid/README.md

 libfaceid

-    Python library for face recognition developed for prototyping Facial Recognition solutions.

-Facial Recognition

-    libfaceid is a python library for facial recognition.
+    libfaceid is a python library for facial recognition that seamlessly integrates multiple face detection and face recognition models.
     It simplifies development of facial recognition systems by providing different models for detection and identification/encoding.
-    Multiple models for detection and identification/encoding are supported.
+    Multiple models for detection and encoding/embedding including classification models are supported.
     The models are seamlessly integrated so that user can mix and match detection models with identification/encoder models.
     Each model differs in speed, accuracy, memory requirements and 3rd-party library dependencies.
     This enables users to choose the appropriate model for their specific use cases and system requirements.